Common Auto Paint Problems and How to Prevent Them in St. Petersburg, FL

 Water Spots and Stains from Environmental Contaminants

-When you park your car outdoors, it’s not just the sun that can take a toll on your paint—water spots and stains from environmental contaminants can be just as damaging.
-These auto paint problems and causes often stem from rain, bird droppings, and tree sap.
-To keep your car’s finish looking pristine, follow these tips:
+When you park your car outdoors, it is not just the sun that can take a toll on your paint.
+Water spots and stains from environmental contaminants can be just as damaging.
+Hard water, rain, sprinklers, bird droppings, and tree sap can all leave behind mineral deposits or acidic residue that etches into the clear coat if left in place.

-• Regularly wash your vehicle to remove contaminants
+• Wash your vehicle regularly to remove contaminants.

-• Use a high-quality wax to create a protective barrier
+• Use a high quality wax to create a barrier against water and fallout.

-• Avoid parking under trees to minimize sap and droppings
+• Avoid parking under trees where sap and droppings are more likely.

 Causes of Auto Paint Damage